nofatclips/codecademy-ember/01-What-is-Ember/05-My-Body-Is-A-Template/readme.md

     {{helperFunction arg1 arg2}}

-The helper we're going to use is called `template`.
+The helper we're going to use is called [template](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#method_template).
 It allows to render a template inside another template by specifying its name as an argument.